yetinam/TEAM/README.md

 To test a config by running a model with only few data points, the command line flag `--test_run` can be used.

 The training saves model weights to the given weight path.
-In addition it writes logs for tensorboard to `/logs/scalars`.
+In addition, it writes logs for tensorboard to `/logs/scalars`.

 ## Citation

-When using TEAM please reference the associated publication.
+When using TEAM or TEAM-ML please reference the associated publications:
 ```
 @article{munchmeyer2020team,
   title={The transformer earthquake alerting model: A new versatile approach to earthquake early warning},